2022 State of Higher Ed Strategic Technology Planning

 This interactive report focuses primarily on campuses with less than 5000 students but includes a healthy representation of larger institutions to reference and compare strategic visions, for a 65/35 split.

 Colleges and universities of every size have embraced and added online modalities, by necessity and to respond to demand.

 Higher ed is not technologically prepared for the growth in blended learning modalities.

 Closing the pedagogy/technology investment gap is urgent to attract students of all ages and backgrounds.

-71% of the strategic plans we studied began after 2015.
+73% of the strategic plans we studied were in place

 Though larger institutions have the innate advantages of more personnel and funding, we believe all institutions - especially smaller ones - need to double-down on technology strategic planning to not only push through the current crisis, but to come out stronger on the other side.

 Goal setting and strategic planning must include aggressive technology planning.
 This is necessary to support the nation's demand for educational ROI that will drive equality and prosperity now and in the future.

 Technology preparedness is essential and a critical component of several of the initiatives that inform an institution's strategic plan.
 Student Outcomes, Pedagogy, Student Life, and Planning and Governance all rely on an underpinning of technology to drive or enable them.
 While campuses actively invest time, energy, and money into these initiatives, our study found that many fail to supply the explicit focus on technology that would drive these initiatives forward at a rate commensurate with their importance to future success, stability, and resilience.